sanifalimomin/Remote-Control-Car/README.md

 move in correct direction.

 ## This Project covers the following implementations:
-  • Moving car in all directions i.e. Forward ,Backward, Right, Left, Forward-Right, Forward- Left, Backward-Right, Backward-Left.\
+  - Moving car in all directions i.e. Forward ,Backward, Right, Left, Forward-Right, Forward-Left, Backward-Right, Backward-Left.
-  • Varying speed of car from 100 to 255..
+  - Varying speed of car from 100 to 255..

 ## Component used:
 Following Components our included in our RC car.